-What BART Does: BART carries approximately 430,000 passengers on a typical weekday.
+BART carries approximately 410,000 passengers on a typical weekday (pre-COVID).
 During peak periods, BART transports more people from the East Bay to San Francisco than the Bay Bridge.
-BART’s daily riders save nearly 140,000 gallons of gas and directly reduce CO2e emissions by 2.7 million pounds per weekday.
+BART’s daily riders save nearly 130,000 gallons of gas and directly reduce CO2e emissions by 2.6 million pounds per weekday.

 BART makes possible dense, mixed land-use patterns, contributing to places where people can rely less on cars for their daily needs.
 The compact, walkable communities made possible by BART support healthy lifestyles, and also reduce transportation costs for its riders.

 How BART Does It

 BART is committed to advancing regional sustainability by providing safe, affordable, equitable, and environmentally-friendly transit to move people to jobs, recreation and services.
 BART incorporates cost-effective sustainability through fulfillment of the goals found in the Sustainability Policy.

 Visit our Policies and Plans page to learn more about our sustainability goals.

 - BART triples onsite solar projects with commissioning of Antioch and Lafayette projects.